YOUR FAMILY HISTORY

 internet to your home computer through your local library system or through a paid subscription.

 For those who would like to become even better informed about the world of genealogy, various resident and home study courses are available.
 There are also many local, regional, and national conferences where lectures are given by outstanding genealogists.
-The best home study course is published by the National Genealogical Society on a set of three compact discs (CD's).
-The cost of this CD set is $355 for a non-member or $315 for a member.
-The NGS dues are $55.
-Information about this course can be obtained

 THE NEW EMIGRANTS

 For more than a century, the largest percentage of those who emigrated from Sweden came to the USA.
 More recently, since it has become increasingly difficult to get work and visiting visas, America is no longer the natural destination that it once was.
 Thanks to the borderless European Union, the pattern of migration has changed.
 Today there are probably more Swedes living in Spain than in the USA.
 A very large number of expatriate Swedes have also settled in Germany, Belgium, and Great Britain - for example

 the Swedish Embassy estimates the Swedish population to be about 25,000 in London alone.

 The population statistics clearly show that Swedish immigration into the USA has radically changed in a hundred years.
 Around 1910, it was estimated that there were about 1.2 to 1.3 million Swedes among a total population of 91 million people.
 Today, the approximately 50,000 Swedes who have chosen to take up residence in the USA make up a much smaller ratio.

 On the other hand, there are more than four million individuals who consider themselves Swedish-American, and who maintain the old Swedish heritage in America.
 These individuals keep a large number of organizations, festivals, associations and museums alive.